 To see the world's oldest tree, or one of the front-runners for world's oldest tree, one must travel to a mountaintop in Sweden where a spruce tree has kept its tenacious hold on life for nearly 10,000 years.

 The spruce tree, which took root at the end of the world's last ice age in about 7542 B.C.E., was discovered by scientists surveying tree species on Fulufjället (Fulu for short) Mountain in Dalarna province in 2004.
 Carbon dating confirmed its age in 2008.

 The type of tree — and its age — came as a surprise to Leif Kullmann, professor of Physical Geography at Sweden's Umeaa University.
-Kullmann led a team of researchers to a spot near the summit of Fulu Mountain, where they found a cluster of spruce trees that were more than 8,000 years old, and among them, evidence that a single tree had been in existence for 9,550 years.
+Kullmann led a team of researchers to a spot near the summit of Fulu Mountain, where they found a cluster of spruce trees over 8,000 years old and, among them, evidence that a single tree had existed for 9,550 years.
 (Kullman named the tree Old Tjikko, in honor of his late dog.)

 Kullman believes that people immigrating across a land mass close to shrinking glaciers may have introduced the spruces.
 The discovery of the mountain spruce is not without controversy, however.